The Lady of Rage: Biography

 From 2000 to 2002, she made three appearances on songs by Snoop Dogg: "Set It Off" from his album Tha Last Meal (2000), a solo track, "Unfucwitable", on Snoop Dogg Presents...Doggy Style Allstars Vol. 1 (2002), and "Batman & Robin", from his album Paid tha Cost to Be da Boss (2002).

 In 2007, Rage signed to Shante Broadus' label, Boss Lady Entertainment, and recorded a mixtape called, From VA 2 LA.
-She also made appearances on Bigg Snoop Dogg Presents…Welcome to tha Chuuch: Da Album (2005) and Cali Iz Active (2006) in the song "Keep it Gangsta".
+She also made appearances on Bigg Snoop Dogg Presents… Welcome to tha Chuuch: Da Album (2005) and Cali Iz Active (2006) in the song "Keep it Gangsta".

 In 2008, Rage was a part of the FEM (Females Earning Money) Movement along with fellow female rappers Babs (of Da Band), Lady Luck, and Amil.
-In 2008, she performed with MC Lyte, Yo-Yo, and Salt-n-Pepa at the BET Hip Hop Awards.
+In 2008, she performed with MC Lyte, Yo-Yo, and Salt-N-Pepa at the BET Hip Hop Awards.
 In the summer of 2010 she joined Snoop Dogg during his headlining set at the Rock the Bells festival concert series, along with Warren G, RBX, and Tha Dogg Pound for a performance of the Doggystyle album in its entirety.

 In 2011, Rage was part of the group N'Matez, along with Daz Dillinger, Kurupt, and RBX.
 They released the track "Trajical".

 Rage signed on to play herself in Dogg Pound 4 Life, a biographical film focusing on the rise of the 1990s rap group, Tha Dogg Pound and was pictured in an Instagram post with Daz Dillinger.

 Rage also made an appearance on MC Eiht's 2017 album Which Way Iz West on the track "Heart Cold".

+In May 2024, Tha Dogg Pound released their 9th studio album W.A.W.G.
+(We All We Got) with Rage appearing on track 9 "Who Da Hardest?" along with Snoop Dogg and RBX.